Zen Teacher, Scholar-Practitioner, Integral Health

-Across twenty years of work within academia as a scholar-practitioner, I have woven together critical thinking, experiential learning and contemplative practices in a holistic process of education, primarily based at Wellesley College.
+I am a Zen teacher in the Soto Zen lineage of Suzuki Roshi.
+Across twenty years of work within academia as a scholar-practitioner, I have woven together critical thinking, experiential learning and contemplative practices in a holistic process of education, currently based at Tufts University and Northeastern University.
 I have developed strong presentation skills, honed over years of guest teaching at Harvard University, Boston University, Boston College, Wesleyan University and in many other classrooms.

 At Wellesley College, I served as a team member within the Office of Religious and Spiritual Life and Intercultural Education.
 This interreligious team, composed almost entirely of women, met weekly to discuss world religions and the spiritual dimensions of our shared lives and learning.
 As chaplains, we were both educators and healers, drawing upon ritual, spirituality and the arts in order to bring about a truly diverse and inclusive college community.
 This autumn, I will bring those gifts forward through serving as Buddhist chaplain at Tufts University.